|

 Expanding Transit System

-- The Hiawatha LRT links downtown Minneapolis, the MSP International Airport and the Mall of America.
-Since opening in 2005, it has shattered all ridership expectations.
-It provided 9.4 million rides in 2006 – an average of 28,146 per weekday, exceeding pre-construction estimates for the year 2020!
-Ridership continued to break records in 2007.
+The Hiawatha LRT links downtown Minneapolis, the MSP International Airport and the Mall of America.
+It generated more than 10 million rides in 2008 – an average of 30,500 per weekday, exceeding pre-construction estimates for the year 2020.

-Building on this transit success, the Metropolitan Council is planning to develop five additional bus and rail transitways by 2020.
+Building on this success, the Metropolitan Council is developing two additional light rail lines.
+It plans to develop three more transitways by 2020.

-A light rail transit line in the Central Corridor on University Avenue between downtown St. Paul and downtown Minneapolis.
+Construction on a light rail transit line in the Central Corridor along University Avenue between downtown Saint Paul and downtown Minneapolis began in 2010.

-Bus rapid transit on Bottineau Boulevard (County Road 81) from Minneapolis to Osseo, Dayton and Rogers.
+Planning is underway in the Bottineau Boulevard Corridor (County Road 81) from Minneapolis to Osseo, Dayton and Rogers in the northwest metro.

 Back to Top